nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

     Here we are using test data that we used previously to demonstrate the scientific outputs of the pipeline.
     If we had been planning to operate these tests in a production environment, we would have generated smaller inputs for testing purposes.

     In general it's important to keep unit tests as light as possible by using the smallest pieces of data necessary and sufficient for evaluating process functionality, otherwise the total runtime can add up quite seriously.
-    A test suite that takes too long to run regularly is a test suite that's likely to get skipped in the interest of convenience.
+    A test suite that takes too long to run regularly is a test suite that's likely to get skipped in the interest of expediency.

 ### Takeaway